jgerstmayr/EXUDYN/README.rst

     \ ``main/src/Pymodules/PybindModule.cpp``\

-  it includes large header files, which are automatically created for binding C++ code with Python.
+  it includes large header files, which are automatically created for binding C++ code with Python.%blank line needed for .rst:

 +  The object factory for creation of items (calling \ ``mbs.AddNode(...)``\  and similar):

     \ ``main/src/Main/MainObjectFactory.h / .cpp``\
 +  Using the VisualStudio \ ``.sln``\  file and using the Debug mode allows you to smoothly walk from Python to C++ code (though that this takes some time to start up and it does not work always; and it does not work for graphics if it runs in a separate thread).

 The functionality of the code is mainly based on systems (MainSystem and CSystem), items and solvers representing the multibody system or similar physical systems to be simulated.
 Parts of the core structure of Exudyn are: